TintinnKT/TintinnKT/README.md

 I've been learning C++ for 6 months.

-* 🌍  I'm based in Bangkok, THailand
+* 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [itin752@gmail.com](mailto:itin752@gmail.com)
 * 🧠  I'm learning JavaScript